HL7/fhir-us-ndh/input/pagecontent/verification-use-cases.md

 - [Organization/Hospital]

 #### Mutual attestation
 Joe Smith, MD attested he is an Attending Provider at Hartford General Hospital.
 Hartford General Hospital also attested Joe Smith, MD is an Attending prorvider at the hospital.
-The NDH verify the information which are attested from both party and record the result in the Verification Result resource instance.
+The NDH verify the information which is attested from both parties and records the result in the Verification Result resource instance.
 See the detail below:
 - [VerificationResult for JoeSmithHospitalRole]
 - [Practitioner/JoeSmith]
 - [Organization/Hospital]